www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [x] Daily test repo process. -> This is already the case.
+* [x] Also execute the shell project's test suite. -> This is already the case.
 * [x] Test if Linux application is runnable.
     * [x] The application has to be built via `net.splitcells.network.distro` instead of `net.splitcells.network.distro.java`, as `net.splitcells.network.distro.java.jar` is required by the GUI app.